smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 | 2  | Peach | 2  | Peach |

 ---
-We can also specify the matching criteria in the `WHERE` clause without explicitly specifying the `INNER JOIN` clause.
+We can also specify the matching criteria in the `WHERE` clause without explicitly specifying an `INNER JOIN`.

 ```sql
 SELECT  a.ID,